danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 1. Create an Auth0 account and setup your tenant.
 2. In the main menu go to "APIs" and click on "Create API".
-3. Follow the <a href="https://auth0.com/docs/apis" target="_blank" rel="noopener noreferrer">instructions</a> and provide a "name" and "identifier".
+3. Follow the <a href="https://auth0.com/docs/apis" target="_blank" rel="noopener noreferrer">instructions</a> and provide a "Name" and "Identifier".
 For example `Account API` and `https://api.danillouz.dev/account`.

 <figure>
   <img src="./img/auth0/register.png" alt="Image of the Auth0 API registration form.">
   <figcaption>Register you API with Auth0 by providing a name and identifier.</figcaption>
 </figure>

-Now that our API is registered, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer correctly:
+Now that our API is registered with Auth0, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer correctly:

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com/`.
 - JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>.
 The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 to verify the token signature (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
-- Audience: this is the `identifier` that was provided at step `3`.
+- Audience: this is the "Identifier" you provided at step 3.
 For example `https://api.danillouz.dev/account`.

 You can also find these values in the "Quick Start" section of the Auth0 API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties: